ansible/ansible/rst/examples.rst

     ansible all -m user -a "name=foo state=absent"

-See the :doc:`modules` section for details on all of the available options.
+See the :doc:`modules` section for details on all of the available options, including how to manipulate groups and group membership.

 Deploying From Source Control
 `````````````````````````````